proudcommerce/psWithdrawalForm/README.md

 Installation

 	1. copy content from copy_this folder into your shop root
-	4. activate module psWithdrawalForm in shop admin
+	2. activate module psWithdrawalForm in shop admin
+	3. open form at yourshop.tld/?cl=psWithdrawalForm

 SEO-URL